aaronsaray/FirePHP4Chrome/README.md

-# FirePHP4Chrome - FirePHP Extension for Google Chrome
+# FirePHP4Chrome - FirePHP Extension for Google Chrome [Archived]

+*This extension has been archived.
+As per [my license](./LICENSE), you are welcome to use this and/or reupload it to Google under your own name should you wish.
+Thanks to the thousands of developers who installed and supported this extension!*

 The Developer Tools for Google Chrome are pretty great - but something was missing: FirePHP.
 Now, instead of shifting back and forth between Firefox and Chrome for FirePHP messages, you can stay in one place.